tytydraco/yessleep/out/My_prom_date_was_a_cryptid.md

 And despite the fact that I felt terrible for doing what I had done, deep down inside I knew that he had killed Brian, and a couple other classmates, and surely wouldn't have stopped any time soon.

-A little while later, I dragged Franklin's body and likbs out one of the side doors and buried him in the woods behind the high school, where a large stone still marks his grave to this day.
+A little while later, I dragged Franklin's body and limbs out one of the side doors and buried him in the woods behind the high school, where a large stone still marks his grave to this day.

-Years later, while the disappearances of those few students still remains a mystery to the police, only I know the identity of the monster that was responsible for their deaths...
+Years later, while the disappearances of those few students still remain a mystery to the police, only I know the identity of the monster that was responsible for their deaths...

 ...Franklin, my cryptid Prom date.